Open-EO/openeo.org/documentation/1.0/r/index.md

 jobs = list_jobs()
 jobs # printed as a tibble or data.frame, but the object is a list

-# or use the job id (in this example 'cZ2ND0Z5nhBFNQFq') as index to get a particular job overiew
+# or use the job id (in this example 'cZ2ND0Z5nhBFNQFq') as index to get a particular job overview
 jobs$cZ2ND0Z5nhBFNQFq

-# alternatively request detailled information about the job
+# alternatively request detailed information about the job
 describe_job(job = job)
 ```